Frequently Asked Questions about PRIME

 - The PRIME program is offered by a top-40, tier-I research university and housed in a top-24 medical school with a rich history of research and education.

 - Diverse opportunities for shadowing, volunteering and research in affiliation with four top medical systems (Cleveland Clinic, University Hospitals Cleveland Medical Center, VA Medical Center and MetroHealth Medical Center).
+Our students can choose to be partnered with one of our PRIME clinical mentors for shadowing and/or career advice.

 - Committee letter provided for students upon completion of the program.